3grasses/capstone-project/README.md

 (add vedio)

 This project is an implementation of an autonomous highway dirving algorithm based on the framework of Deep Deterministic Policy Gradient (DDPG).
-The simulation enivronment is created by the `highway-env` in `gymnasium` (Leurent *et al.*, 2018) under continuous action space. ***The agent is trained under an environment simulated by the highway-env package (Leurent *et al.*, 2018) in gynasium under continuous space.
-It is able to learn prevent collisions through iterative learning and reaches a stable state meanwhile maintainging realistic human driving behaviors.***
+The agent is trained under an environment simulated by the highway-env package (Leurent *et al.*, 2018) in gynasium and learns to avoid collisions through iterative learning meanwhile maintain realistic human driving behaviors.

 DDPG is a deep reinforcement learning algorithm that combines the essence of Deep Q-Network (DQN) and Deterministic Policy Gradient (DPG).
 It preserves the features of experience replay buffer and seperate target networks in DQN to stabilize training process and reduce data correlation.
 However, unlike DQN which maps the Q-value function solely, DDPG uses an Actor-Critic network to learn the Q-value function and the policy concurrently to deal with continuous action space.
 More detailed explanations of the theoretical background of this are provided in `DDPG-workflow.pdf` in case of your interest.
 In addition, ***the adoption of the deterministic policy in DDPG allows it to reuse previous experience to update the networks and calculate gradients more efficiently, which is the major difference between it and the stochastic policy of Advantage Actor Critic (A2C).*** In this project, the DDPG method is explored due to the choice of continuous action space.